-The Kabaka’s Palace
+The Kabaka’s Palace and Kingdom of buganda

 Buganda is the largest and one of the oldest kingdoms and holds the capital city of Uganda.
 The history of Buganda and the Baganda who are also the largest population is synonymous with the history of Uganda.
 The Lubiri as it is commonly known in the local language is a magnificent, historical piece of architectural art that peers out through the normally blue skies on top of Mengo hill and the capital of the reigning king of Buganda.
 Customary every new king has a right to choose a hill on which to build his palace and rename it.
 However, the reigning King chooses not to live here much because of the much blood that was spilt and his father having been attacked here.